-1826 Throttle control is even more important in dirt than it is on pavement.
-A bit too much throttle and you'll get unwanted 1827 wheel spin.
-Too little and you'll stall.
-Either extreme will set you up for a series of events that can cause a tumble, 1828 or at the very least it'll cause the Pucker Factor to spike.
+Throttle control is even more important in dirt than it is on pavement.
+A bit too much throttle and you'll get unwanted

-1830 It's a rare situation where you need to apply a full roll-on throttle like you do on the street.
-99% of the time you'll be 1831 using subtle, gentle, and minute adjustments.
+It's a rare situation where you need to apply a full roll-on throttle like you do on the street.
+99% of the time you'll be using subtle, gentle, and minute adjustments.
 Use the throttle sparingly.
-It can be your friend, but it can also bite 1832 the hand that feeds it.
+It can be your friend, but it can also bite

-Because a small throttle movement can cause large changes in the rotation of the rear wheel, you should also use the clutch to moderate (or cushion) the amount of power delivered to the rear wheel.
+Because a small throttle movement can cause large changes in the rotation of the rear wheel, you should also use